-As of the report date, SNF was engaged in the permitting process and well underway with detailed engineering.
-Construction is expected to begin in the second half of 2010 so that SNF can meet its June 30, 2011 commitment for \$92.2 million in capital investment.
+As of the report date, SNF had secured the necessary permits to begin construction, and facility construction had commenced.
+It is anticipated that SNF will meet its June 30, 2011 commitment of \$92.2 million in capital investment.
 Operations are expected to begin in the late summer of 2011 with at least \$6.8 million of new payroll, excluding benefits, over the first project year (July 1, 2011 - June 30, 2012).
 Payroll obligations increase until project year five when they reach \$29.4 million per project year.